JaredCaprio/relink/README.md

 #### Contributing

 If you would like to contribute to Relink, feel free to submit a pull request.
-Please make sure to follow the existing code style and add appropriate tests.
+Please make sure to follow the existing code style.

 #### License